didsomeonecloneme/didsomeonecloneme.github.io/guides/microsoft.md

 Congratulations!
 You've successfully installed DSCM on your Microsoft 365 tenant.
 From now on, you'll receive email notifications whenever someone uses your Microsoft login page in a phishing attack.

+Looking for more in-depth technical details?
+Check <a href="https://zolder.io/using-honeytokens-to-detect-aitm-phishing-attacks-on-your-microsoft-365-tenant/" target="_blank">this</a> write-up.